-We concur with the belief that agriculture and food production is an essential service and industry, and therefore should be granted the abilities to operate at optimal capacity through wartime, natural disasters, and public health crises to meet the health and safety demands of the U.S. population and our allies.
+- 1 We concur with the belief that agriculture and food production is an essential service and - 2 industry, and therefore should be granted the abilities to operate at optimal capacity through - 3 wartime, natural disasters, and public health crises to meet the health and safety demands of the - 4 U.S. population and our allies. - 5

-Role of State Government in Agriculture
+6 Role of State Government in Agriculture

-The State of Arkansas should support farmers and the agricultural industry in Arkansas.
-The State of Arkansas should continue to provide tax incentives to farmers that purchase equipment and other inputs for purposes of producing, processing and marketing crops and tax incentives for making conservation investments for reducing water waste and energy use.
-The State should maintain low property tax rates on agricultural lands.
-The State should make efforts to ensure that taxes on agriculture remain competitive with neighboring states and remain in alignment to the best extent possible with federal tax policy where such alignment is beneficial to farmers and agriculture businesses in Arkansas.

-The State should continue to help fund statewide efforts to 1) promote agriculture commodities, 2) provide reasonable, common sense regulations for the use of certain agricultural inputs and other goods and services that carry inherent risks to farmers, 3) combat pests like the boll weevil, herbicide resistant weeds, and invasive species; 4) conduct scientific research and provide extension services to advance agriculture, 5) aid the industry in laboratory work in the areas of seed and soil health; and 6) educate the public of the importance of agriculture.

-The Ag Council supports the Arkansas State Plant Board, the Department of Agriculture, and the University of Arkansas System's Division of Agriculture and other research institutions seeking to support the agriculture industry.
-We support the Arkansas Soil Test Program, and believe this program should continue to be funded with assessments on fertilizer sales and be offered at no costs to farmers.
-We also believe the Ag Council should maintain a position on the Soil Test Review Board.
-The Ag Council believes that these organizations should continue to seek the input of farmers through organizations like the Ag Council as they make decisions that will impact the agriculture industry in Arkansas.
+- 7 The State of Arkansas should support farmers and the agricultural industry in Arkansas.
+The 8 State of Arkansas should continue to provide tax incentives to farmers that purchase equipment and other inputs for purposes of producing, processing and marketing crops and tax incentives 9 10 for making conservation investments for reducing water waste and energy use.
+The State should 11 maintain low property tax rates on agricultural lands.
+The State should make efforts to ensure 12 that taxes on agriculture remain competitive with neighboring states and remain in alignment to 13 the best extent possible with federal tax policy where such alignment is beneficial to farmers and 14 agriculture businesses in Arkansas.
+The state legislature, constitutional officers, and Secretary of - 15 Agriculture should work to help combat overly burdensome regulations from the federal - 16 government. - 17 - 18 The State should continue to help fund statewide efforts to 1) promote agriculture commodities, - 19 2) provide reasonable, common sense regulations for the use of certain agricultural inputs and - 20 other goods and services that carry inherent risks to farmers, 3) combat pests like the boll weevil, - 21 herbicide resistant weeds, and invasive species; 4) conduct scientific research and provide - education and extension services to advance agriculture, 5) aid the industry in laboratory work in - the areas of seed and soil health; and 6) educate the public of the importance of agriculture. - 24 - 25 The Ag Council supports the Arkansas State Plant Board, the Department of Agriculture, and the 26 University of Arkansas System's Division of Agriculture and other research institutions seeking 27 to support the agriculture industry.
+We support the Arkansas Soil Test Program, and believe this 28 program should continue to be funded with assessments on fertilizer sales and be offered at no 29 costs to farmers.
+We also believe the Ag Council should maintain a position on the Soil Test 30 Review Board.
+The Ag Council believes that these organizations should continue to seek the input of farmers through organizations like the Ag Council as they make decisions that will 31 32 impact the agriculture industry in Arkansas. - 33